Can the principal agent issue an instruction to accelerate work under the JBCC Contract

 Parties can still negotiate and agree on a form of acceleration.
 Many contractors prefer to quote on acceleration, and it can provide a win-win opportunity for both parties if handled correctly.

+But it is strongly advised to get legal help in drafting an amendment to this effect.
 The amendment needs to protect everyone’s interests and clearly stipulate the rules, terms and conditions that would apply going forward with the acceleration in order to avoid the minefield list we detailed earlier in this article.